Popov72/TRN/README.md

 You can also use PHP in much the same way than Python to start a simple HTTP server: install PHP on your computer (if not already installed), then use the command **PHP -S localhost:8000** from the TRN directory to start a simple web server.

 ## Roadmap
-- not too much, maybe TR4 support...
+- not too much, TR4 support to be finished...

 ## Screenshots
 Click on the picture to view the corresponding level.<br>